neverfap-deluxe/nfd-api/content/practices/EDIT--AOA--P--blind-attention.md

 Afterall the object is still there in your mind, and your attention is still on that object as if it were there, visually in front of you.

-With your eyes still closed, I now want you to imagine as if you're moving that object around with your mind.
+Now, with your eyes still closed, I now want you to imagine as if you're moving that object around with your mind.

 Perhaps you might want to lift it up and move it to around to your left.
-Perhaps you might want to spin it around 180 degrees, and then throw it behind your back.
+Perhaps you might even want to spin it around 180 degrees, and then throw it behind your back.

 {{< hr3 "Use your imagination and see what you can do with this object." >}}